-FOOD ON CAMPING TRIPS - Every scout who attends an official troop camping trip is expected to pay for his share of food that his patrol (or member of his patrol) buys for that trip.
+FOOD ON CAMPING TRIPS - Every scout who commits to go on a troop camping trip is expected to pay for his share of food that his patrol (or member of his patrol) buys for that trip.
+The patrol will select a grubmaster for the trip who will be responsible for purchasing the food for their patrol.
 Anyone who fails to pay for his share will be subject to penalties as outlined below.

 Food on a camping trip if at all possible should be a patrol decision.
 Non-perishable items left over from previous camping trips should be kept in a patrol food box and be considered in the planning of meals when possible. *

-Every scout who commits himself to go on a camping trip must pay his share of food cost.
-The budget for food on camping trips is $10-$15 per scout.
-Any amount spent over that is the responsibility of the grub master for that trip and is not recoverable from the troop.
-Payment for food is not refundable.
+Every scout and registered leader who commits to go on a camping trip must pay their share of food cost.
+The budget for food on camping trips is $20 per person.
+If the food items specified by the patrol exceed the budget allotted to the grubmaster the grubmaster may make substitutions or omit more expensive items from the menu.
+This is an exercise in smart shopping and budgeting.
+Any amount spent over that is the responsibility of the grubmaster for that trip and is not recoverable from the troop.

-Money for patrol food must be paid two (2) meetings in advance of the trip.
-Payment in the amount of $10-$15 should be made to the designated patrol shopper the Tuesday of the week prior to the week of camping.
-Balances between the amount paid and the amount spent will be divided evenly between the members of that patrol who contributed money for food and will be deposited into the scouts' individual accounts.*
+Money for patrol food must generally be paid two (2) meetings in advance of the trip, or a date determined by the scoutmaster for the event.
+Payment in the amount of $20 (cash) should be made to the troop treasurer to be given to the designated patrol grubmaster the Tuesday of the week prior to the week of camping.
+Balances between the amount paid and the amount spent will be returned to the Troop Treasurer or scoutmaster with a copy of the receipt for food.

 A scout who does not pay prior to departure could be denied the privilege of going.
 Only the Scoutmaster can permit him to go.
 A scout who has a valid reason for not attending can have payment for the food waived.
 Only the Scoutmaster or his designee can determine a "valid" reason for not attending after commitment.